 Manual Vs Automatic

 Both manual and automatic cars are available for rent in Italy.
 You can opt to choose whichever type you feel more comfortable driving.
 That said, the majority of cars here are manual.
-That means that if you prefer an automatic, you really must make sure to organise your car in advance of arriving.

 Car Rental in Italy: